brandoncaulfield/sap-customer-data-cloud-gigya-react/README.md

 ## To Run The App

-You can run this app on any local server but it's important to note that for the Gigya SDK to work correctly you must run the app from a url that includes **'localhost'**.
+You can run this app on any local server but it's important to note that for the **SAP Customer Data Cloud (Gigya)** **WebSDK** to work correctly you must run the app from a url that includes **'localhost'**.
 If you run it from a url like this '127.0.0.1' it will not work correctly.
 For more information see the [Gigya API+SDK documentation](https://developers.gigya.com/display/GD/APIs+and+SDKs)

 After cloning the repository, navigate to the folder, check/ install the dependencies, and run the app as per below: